-Something that visitors (especially from the United States) to Britain find confusing (apparently) is our system of house numbering.
+Something that visitors to Britain find confusing (apparently) is our system of house numbering.
 You hear anecdotes such as “I was looking for number 127, so walked down the even side of the street to 126 and crossed over.
 But the house opposite 126 wasn’t 127 at all.
 It was 233 – I’d missed 127 half a mile back”.

 It’s quite simple really.
 Buildings are numbered in sequential order, odds on one side and evens on the other.